gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Krishna

 Q1.
 What tasks did I work on / complete?
+ - Completed script to get airports of the world and update it in DB

 Q2.
 What am I planning to work on next?
+ - Work on implementing Flight Search

 Q3.
 What tasks are blocked waiting on another team member?

 #### Siddharth

 Q1.
+What tasks did I work on / complete?
-Completed APIs for user login and registration
+- Completed APIs for user login and registration

 Q2.
+What am I planning to work on next?
-Complete user profiles APIs
+- Complete user profiles APIs

 Q3.
 What tasks are blocked waiting on another team member?
-N/A
+- N/A

 #### Unmesh

 Q1.
 What tasks did I work on / complete?
+- Setup React and other Frontend tools for development

 Q2.
 What am I planning to work on next?

 Q3.
 What tasks are blocked waiting on another team member?

 #### Pratik

 Q1.
 What tasks did I work on / complete?

 Q2.
 What am I planning to work on next?

 Q3.
 What tasks are blocked waiting on another team member?

 ## Week 3: